Church Stone Repairs Edinburgh

 Hello again.
 I wanted to thank you most sincerely for the lovely job you did of rebuilding our garden wall this winter.
 A special thank you for looking after my beloved shrubs so carefully.
 It was a pleasure having you work for us.
 Good luck with your business, you deserve it.

-Edinburgh and Lothians Stonemasons carried out repair work to the front of our family home in Colinton.
+James Allan Stonemasons (Edinburgh) carried out repair work to the front of our family home in Colinton.
 I have to say I am delighted with the the job they done, and have recommended them to my neighbours.
 Very nice people to deal with.
 Thanks again!